fjwright/REDUCE-IDE/README.md

 * Resolve REDUCE Run mode fontification clash with Comint mode.
 * On Microsoft Windows, make REDUCE interruptible.
 * Version 2 (maybe): use treesitter for parsing.
+* Make double-click select a group or block, as for brackets.

 ## Main Updates since REDUCE IDE 1.13 ##